Coronavirus Employees' Help

-You'll still need a TV licence if you record 'live TV' content at the time of broadcast, using a digital recorder like Sky+ or Tivo (or a good old-fashioned VHS recorder).
+You'll still need a TV licence if you record 'live TV' content at the time of broadcast, using a digital recorder such as Sky+ or Tivo (or a good old-fashioned VHS recorder).

 This is because you're recording it as it's being shown on a TV channel.
-It doesn't matter when you watch it, or how it was recorded – you still need a licence.
+It doesn't matter when you watch it, how it was recorded, or on which device – you still need a licence.

-As well as catch-up TV (apart from the BBC's iPlayer) you can also watch programmes and films online without needing a TV licence – as long as it's not something that's being broadcast live or appearing on a TV channel at the same time as you're watching.
+As well as catch-up TV (apart from BBC iPlayer) you can also watch programmes and films online on any device without needing a TV licence – as long as it's not something that's being broadcast live or appearing on a TV channel at the same time as you're watching.

 For example, you don't need a licence for Netflix as all its content is on-demand, and you don't need a licence for Amazon Prime Video, unless you choose to watch live sports or pay extra for one of its live add-on Amazon Channels.

 For full info on the options available for watching online, see our Watch Movies & TV Online guide.